Israeli fire kills dozens in Gaza, officials say, as aid delivery remains chaotic after new measures

 The United Nations and aid groups say the territory needs 500-600 trucks a day to meet its needs.
 Israel's blockade and military operations have destroyed nearly all food production in the territory of roughly 2 million Palestinians.

-Two air force planes from Jordan and the United Arab Emirates meanwhile airdropped 17 tons of humanitarian aid in Gaza on Monday.
+Also on Monday, two air force planes from Jordan and the United Arab Emirates airdropped 17 tons of humanitarian aid in Gaza — an amount that would fill less than a single aid truck.

+Aid groups say airdrops are often ineffective and dangerous, with falling parcels landing on people or in combat zones or other dangerous areas.

+“At the moment, 2 million people are trapped in a tiny piece of land, which makes up just 12% of the whole strip — if anything lands in this area, people will inevitably be injured,” said Jean Guy Vataux, emergency coordinator in Gaza for Doctors Without Borders.

+“If the airdrops land in areas where Israel has issued displacement orders, people will be forced to enter militarized zones — once again risking their lives for food,” he added.

-The head of the U.N. agency for Palestinian refugees, Philippe Lazzarini, warned that airdrops are "expensive, inefficient and can even kill starving civilians" and won't reverse the increasing starvation.
+The head of the U.N. agency for Palestinian refugees, Philippe Lazzarini, warned that airdrops are "expensive, inefficient and can even kill starving civilians," and would not address the crisis.

-The 17 tons of aid would fill less than one aid truck, according to World Food Program's calculations of almost 19 tons per aid truck.

 Dozens killed seeking aid, officials say